uptane/deployment-considerations/repositories.md

 # Setting up Uptane repositories

 This section outlines recommended procedures for the one-time operations that an OEM and its suppliers SHOULD perform when they set up Uptane for the first time.
-In particular, they SHOULD correctly configure the Director and Image repositories, and, if used, the Time Server, so that the impact of a repository/server compromise is as limited as possible.
+In particular, they SHOULD correctly configure the Director and Image repositories, and a secure source of time, so that the impact of a repository/server compromise is as limited as possible.

 ## Secure source of time